-Contact your wildlife department or OMNIS Pest Control if a raccoon seems aggressive or appears sick or injured.
+Contact your wildlife department or OMNIS Pest Control if a raccoon seems aggressive, sick, or has an injury.
 Do not attempt to approach the animal yourself.
 A raccoon could be rabid, and a bite will not only be painful but could be life-threatening.
-Allow the professionals to capture the raccoon and remove it from your property correctly.
+Allow the professionals to correctly capture the raccoon and remove it from your property.
 OMNIS Pest professionals are trained to manage wildlife problems as humanely as possible, using safe-capture methods.

 4. Separate yourself from the animal safely